• Skip to primary navigation

 front view of a hand adding spinach to the almond milk in the container of a Vitamix A3500 blender to make this Green Smoothie Recipe

-Step 4: Add Frozen Fruit and Add-ins
+Step 4: Add Frozen Fruit & Add-ins

 Putting the frozen fruit on top of the greens helps push all the leaves into the blades and prevents them from sticking to the sides.